sinhateam/.github/README.md

   Designing products that seamlessly connect with each other, making technology feel natural and powerful.

 - **Programming Languages**
-  Creator of [Sling]("https://github.com/Open-Sling/Sling/"), a dynamic, embeddable, open-source programming language for everything from microcontrollers to full-stack systems.
+  Creator of [Sling](https://github.com/Open-Sling/Sling) and [Splice](https://github.com/Open-Splice/Splice) — lightweight, embeddable, open-source programming languages for everything from microcontrollers to full-stack systems.

 - **Operating Systems**
-  Building Nebula OS and devices like Nebula Arc, Nebula Circle, and Nebula Aura to push the boundaries of AI and Personal Embedded Systems (PESs).
+  Building **Nebula OS** and devices like **Nebula Arc**, **Nebula Circle**, and **Nebula Aura** to push the boundaries of AI and Personal Embedded Systems (PESs).

 - **Innovation**
-  Every project is built with one philosophy: *the more we code, the more you can do.*
+  Every project is guided by one philosophy: *the more we code, the more you can do.*

 ---